OAODEV/web-dev-dictionary/definitions.md

 #### config
 A set of key value pairs.

+#### deployment
+A service release that has been pushed to an environment

 #### environment
 Compute, network and persistence resources that host and provide access to services along with a specific set of dependencies in the form of operating system, installed software, running services, specific files and/or environment variables.
 The host for a service or application.